cournape/Bento/README.rst

     * Protocol to integrate with real build tools like scons, waf or make
-    * Infrastructure for a correctly designed package index, using well-known practices instead of the broken easy_install + pypi model (easy mirroring, enforced metadata, indexing to enable querying-before-installing, etc...).
+    * Infrastructure for a correctly designed package index, using well-known packaging practices instead of the broken easy_install + pypi model (easy mirroring, enforced metadata, indexing to enable querying-before-installing, etc...).